svgeesus/ondesModulaire/offsets/offsets.md

 ## Offset controls

 For the offsets, perhas a regular alpha pot plus a dpdt switch (like C&K [7201SYCQE](https://www.mouser.com/ProductDetail/CK/7201SYCQE)) to go between positive and negative polarity?
+Get tempco of the Thonk Apha post (but ratiometric so does not matter).

-Jacks at the bottom of the panel.
+Thonkikkon jacks at the bottom of the panel.

+## Capacitors

+### Ceramic decoupling

+Many types, G0G or X7R preferred.
+25V 100nF 1206.

+- Vishay VJ1206Y104KXXMP  $0.123/50
+- Kemet C1206C104K3GEC7210  $0.051/100

 ## Panel